-The bill would also provide a sunset date of July 1, 2030.
+The bill would also provide a sunset date of July 1, 2030, for the exception for Topeka.

 ^{}Supplemental notes are prepared by the Legislative Research Department and do not express legislative intent.
 The supplemental note and fiscal note for this bill may be accessed on the Internet at https://klrd.gov/